Use of KSU Buildings and Grounds

-All University buildings are open from 7 a.m. to 6 p.m. weekdays and closed all day Saturday and Sunday unless scheduled to be opened by request for special use.
-All office doors should remain locked after hours or when offices are unattended for a prolonged period of time.
+All University buildings are open from 7:00 a.m. to 6:00 p.m. weekdays and closed all day Saturday and Sunday unless scheduled to be opened by request for special use.
+All office doors should remain locked after hours or when offices are unattended for a prolonged period.
+Kansas State University Police Department is responsible for unlocking exterior doors only.

 University facilities are available for use by authorized groups for activities that complement the teaching, research, and service programs of the University.
-Priority is given to academic scheduling.
-The use of buildings for other than regularly scheduled academic classes and functions will be considered special and will be subject to these guidelines.
+Academic scheduling is given priority.
+The use of buildings for other than regularly scheduled academic classes and functions is considered special and is subject to these guidelines.

-Scheduling of University buildings and grounds shall be approved only for a group, on-campus or off-campus, that is registered or recognized by the University Activities Board (UAB), or is sponsored through a University department.
+Scheduling of University buildings and grounds shall be approved only for a University department or a student organization that is registered with the Center for Student Involvement (CSI).
 The Assistant Vice President for Facilities may request verification of eligibility if necessary.

-Scheduling of activities can be made only for the current semester.
+Activities are scheduled only for the current semester.
 Regularly scheduled continuing functions will be approved for one semester only.
 Applications for renewal will be submitted and processed in the same manner as new requests.
-Scheduling for the summer can begin May 1.
-Fall semester scheduling can start July 1.
-Spring semester scheduling can begin December 1.

 Activities will be confined to as few buildings as feasible in order to comply reasonably with State, Federal, and University requirements on energy conservation.
-A copy of the approved Building & Grounds request will be sent to the Kansas State University Police Department as authorization to unlock outside doors of buildings to be used.
-The Police Department is NOT responsible for unlocking department space doors.
+A report of activities scheduled after 5:00 p.m. and on weekends is provided daily to the Kansas State University Police Department as authorization to unlock outside doors of buildings to be used.
+The Police Department is not responsible for unlocking department space doors.
 General use classroom doors are to remain unlocked at all times unless approval has been received from Facilities to do otherwise.